Keion Adams

-Keion Adams (born June 8, 1995) is an American gridiron football defensive lineman for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Keion Adams (born June 8, 1995) is an American professional football defensive lineman.
 He played college football at Western Michigan.
-He was drafted by the Pittsburgh Steelers in the seventh round (248th overall) of the 2017 NFL Draft.
+He was selected by the Pittsburgh Steelers in the seventh round of the 2017 NFL draft.

 Professional career

 Pittsburgh Steelers

-The Pittsburgh Steelers selected Adams in the seventh round (248th overall) of the 2017 NFL Draft.
-Adams was the 24th defensive end drafted in and the 42nd player selected from Western Michigan.
+The Pittsburgh Steelers selected Adams in the seventh round (248th overall) of the 2017 NFL draft.
+Adams was the 24th defensive end drafted that year and the 42nd player selected from Western Michigan.
 With the selection of Adams, Western Michigan had three players selected that year setting a school record for a single draft.
 The other two players drafted were Corey Davis and Taylor Moton.

-On May 10, 2017, the Pittsburgh Steelers signed Adams to a four-year, $2.46 million contract that includes a signing bonus of $66,017.
+On May 10, 2017, the Steelers signed Adams to a four-year, $2.46 million contract that includes a signing bonus of $66,017.

-He was placed on injured reserve on August 29, 2017 after suffering a shoulder injury.
+He was placed on injured reserve on August 29, 2017, after suffering a shoulder injury.

 On September 1, 2018, Adams was waived by the Steelers and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Steelers on January 1, 2019.

 Adams was released on May 13, 2019.